trag1c/crossandra/README.md

 print(*sm.tokenize(r"//\ ++ /\\/ --- /\/\/ - ///"))
 # 6 Op.MUL 9 Op.MOD 21 Op.SUB 7
 ```

+## License
+Crossandra is licensed under the MIT License.

 If you have any questions, or would like to get in touch, join my
 [Discord server](https://discord.gg/C8QE5tVQEq)!